EBI-Metagenomics/biosiftr_extended_methods/README.md

-# shallow_shotgun_paper
+# BioSIFTR methods

-This repo contains the scripts and tables generated to optimise and validate the [MGnify shallowmapping tool](https://github.com/EBI-Metagenomics/shallowmapping) described in the following publication:
+This repo contains the scripts and tables generated to optimise and validate the [MGnify BioSIFTR tool](https://github.com/EBI-Metagenomics/biosiftr) described in the following publication:

 // TODO Add publication reference